- In a recent survey by an insurance company, 16% of 2000 motorists questioned confessed to using their mobile phone while driving.

 - Two thirds of those questioned did not know the penalty for using a mobile phone when driving was increased to a £200 fine and 6 points

-Latest figures suggest that in spite of tougher penalties being introduced over a year ago, a high proportion of motorists are still using their mobile phones when driving.
+Latest figures suggest that in spite of tougher penalties being introduced over a year ago, a high proportion of motorists are still using their mobile phone when driving.

 In a recent survey for an insurance company, 16% of the 2000 respondents confessed to using their mobile phone while driving.